 Below are a number of possible reasons why your dog has been doing it and what would make them more likely to be the main reason.

-The cause could be that it is excited.
+The cause could be that your dog is excited.
 This would be more likely if it shows other signs of excitement when it talks such as wagging its tail, jumping up at you, licking you or wide-open eyes.
 The reason why it might be excited is that it does not like being left alone and it is excited about the rewards you might have for it.